Skip to main content

 CV / Resume (pdf)

-Simona Goldin is a Research Associate Professor at EPIC and the Department of Public Policy.
+Simona Goldin is a Research Professor at EPIC and the Department of Public Policy.

 Dr. Goldin has studied ways to transform the preparation of beginning teachers to teach in more racially just and equitable ways, and has elaborated the teaching practices that bridge children’s work in schools on academic content with their home and community-based experiences.